The Rockville Centre

 Crosscare Dublin Ireland --- http://www.crosscare.ie/

 Crosscare is the social care agency of the Dublin Archdiocese.
 Since 1941 Crosscare has been delivering services to those who need them most within the greater Dublin area.
-We offer a range of programmes based on innovative approaches to meet new and emerging needs.
+We offer a range of programs based on innovative approaches to meet new and emerging needs.
 These services are currently run from more than 30 locations throughout the Dublin Diocese.
-Our services can be broken into three main categories; Those affected by homelessness, The needs of young people, The development of community driven services.
+Our services can be broken into three main categories; Those affected by homelessness, The needs of young people, and The development of community-driven services.
 Crosscare’s ethos is based on the principle that every person is created in the image and likeness of God.
-This places responsibility on us in Crosscare to work to the highest possible standards while treating every person who uses our services and who works for and with us, with the utmost respect, courtesy and love.
-Deriving from this principle we have four core values against which we will proof all of our activities and actions.
-Respect: Every person regardless of their lifestyle, race, nationality, gender, religion, beliefs, values or sexual orientation is unique; has intrinsic worth; and is entitled to dignity, respect, well being and self-fulfilment.
-Human Rights: It is our responsibility to be aware of the rights that those who avail of our services are entitled to, and that hand in hand, with the delivery of our services, we advocate on their behalf when their rights and entitlements are being denied them.
-Integrity: We will honour the trust that is placed in us, by conducting ourselves with integrity in all of our activities and actions.
-We hold ourselves accountable to be open, honest, genuine and reliable at all times; creating a culture of fairness and integrity that we can be proud of.
+This places responsibility on us in Crosscare to work to the highest possible standards while treating every person who uses our services and works for and with us, with the utmost respect, courtesy, and love.
+From this principle, we have four core values against which we will prove all of our activities and actions.
+Respect: Every person regardless of their lifestyle, race, nationality, gender, religion, beliefs, values or sexual orientation is unique; has intrinsic worth; and is entitled to dignity, respect, well-being, and self-fulfillment.
+Human Rights: It is our responsibility to be aware of the rights that those who avail of our services are entitled to, and hand in hand, with the delivery of our services, we advocate on their behalf when their rights and entitlements are being denied them.
+Integrity: We will honor the trust that is placed in us, by conducting ourselves with integrity in all of our activities and actions.
+We hold ourselves accountable to be open, honest, genuine, and reliable at all times; creating a culture of fairness and integrity that we can be proud of.
 Excellence: To live out our ethos is to strive for excellence in everything we do.
-The people who avail of our services, along those of us who deliver them, are equal partners in pursuing excellence in all of our relationships and endeavours.
+The people who avail of our services, along with those of us who deliver them, are equal partners in pursuing excellence in all of our relationships and endeavors.